 Attorney, SmithTrager P.C. (formerly Smith & Rendon, LLP) San Francisco/Berkeley, CA (February 2007–July 2014)

-Engage in all aspects of legal practice focused on environmental and heavy industrial/commercial construction projects, hazardous substance remediation and removal projects, environmental law and regulation compliance, release reporting, and pollution-related disputes.
-Advise, counsel and litigate issues involving state and federal governmental statutes, including, as examples, the federal Comprehensive Environmental Response Compensation and Liability Act (CERCLA, aka “Superfund”), The Resource Conservation and Recovery Act (RCRA), The California Environmental Quality Act (CEQA), The California Hazardous Substance Account Act (HSAA), The Clean Water Act (CWA), and in trespass and nuisance.
+Engaged in all aspects of legal practice focused on environmental and heavy industrial/commercial construction projects, hazardous substance remediation and removal projects, environmental law and regulation compliance, release reporting, and pollution-related disputes.
+Advised, counseled and litigated issues involving state and federal governmental statutes, including, as examples, the federal Comprehensive Environmental Response Compensation and Liability Act (CERCLA, aka “Superfund”), The Resource Conservation and Recovery Act (RCRA), The California Environmental Quality Act (CEQA), The California Hazardous Substance Account Act (HSAA), The Clean Water Act (CWA), and in trespass and nuisance.
 Assist with and advise and counsel on the development of documents required by the environmental laws including, but not limited to, initial studies, feasibility studies, Environmental Impact Reports (EIRs), Heath Risk Assessments (HRAs), and Mitigated Negative Declarations (MNDs).
-Represent clients before state and federal regulatory agencies with respect to contamination, including work at both state and federal “Superfund” sites and smaller regulator cleanups.
-Advise and counsel clients regarding heavy industrial and commercial construction contracts, assist with contract negotiations, and litigate construction-related disputes.
-Perfect and enforce (or defend) mechanics’ liens.
-Manage and engage in all aspects of litigation practice including drafting Complaints and responsive pleadings, law and motion, fact and expert discovery, pre-trial conferences, settlement negotiations, trial preparation, mediation, and trial.
+Represented clients before state and federal regulatory agencies with respect to contamination, including work at both state and federal “Superfund” sites and smaller regulator cleanups.
+Advised and counseled clients regarding heavy industrial and commercial construction contracts, assisted with contract negotiations, and litigated construction-related disputes.
+Perfected and enforced (or defended) mechanics’ liens.
+Managed and engaged in all aspects of litigation practice including drafting Complaints and responsive pleadings, law and motion, fact and expert discovery, pre-trial conferences, settlement negotiations, trial preparation, mediation, and trial.